aidadatahub/aidadatahub.github.io/index.md

 Everything is easier if you do it "the normal way".

-The [AIDA data sharing policy](/sharing) is a comprehensive resource that describes common practice in handling and sharing medical imaging data for research in Sweden and similar countries.
+The [AIDA data sharing policy](/sharing) is a comprehensive resource that describes not only data sharing processes in AIDA, but also common practice in handling and sharing medical imaging data for research in Sweden and similar countries.
 It provides concrete guidelines and examples, and relates them to original sources in official law text.
-Key insights have been published in
-[Nature Scientific Data](https://www.nature.com/articles/s41597-020-00674-0)
+Key insights have been published in [Nature Scientific Data](https://www.nature.com/articles/s41597-020-00674-0) (OpenAccess).
-(OpenAccess).